scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 Prelude
 -------

+*The citizens in the agora have been discussing the finer points of mail servers, conversational automata, and correctly naming characters in <cite>Sailor Moon</cite>, before Glaucon poses his question.*

 **Glaucon:** Socrates, do you know what FidoNet and Usenet are?
 **Socrates:** yes
 **Glaucon:** what's the difference between them?